ZhenshengLee/performance_test/README.md

       to use a different RMW implementation with ROS 2.
     - You can find a list of several other middleware options [here](https://docs.ros.org/en/galactic/Concepts/About-Different-Middleware-Vendors.html).
-- Default transports: depends on underlying DDS implementation
+- Default transports: depends on underlying RMW implementation

 ## Analyze the results